Medigap vs Medicare Advantage

 Travel and Second Homes

-If you spend long stretches out of state, Medigap’s nationwide access is a practical advantage.
-Advantage plans will cover emergencies when you travel, but routine or follow-up care can be constrained outside the service area.
-PPOs may soften the edges, yet you’ll still compare out-of-network costs and prior authorization rules.
-If you’re a frequent traveler—or want the freedom to schedule specialist visits wherever you find the right fit—Medigap tends to simplify your life.
+If you spend long stretches out of state, Medigap’s nationwide provider access can be a practical advantage.
+You can generally schedule routine appointments where you are, not just emergencies.
+Advantage plans will cover emergencies when you travel, but routine follow-up care can be constrained outside the service area.
+PPOs can soften those edges, yet you’ll still compare out-of-network costs and plan rules.
+If you want the freedom to get care wherever you find the right fit, Medigap often simplifies the experience.

 Enrollment Timing and Switching Rules